 - 2 tbsp Minced Garlic

 - ½ cup Salsa a saucy one works best

 - 15 oz can Black Beans rinsed and drained

 - 1 cup Shredded Mexican cheese, divided use ½ cup for filling, ½ cup for topping

 - Remove tops from peppers and core.

 - Heat olive oil over medium high heat.
-Add onions and saute for about 5 minutes, until translucent.
-Add garlic, corn, green chillies, saute for an additional two minutes.
+Add onions and sauté for about five minutes, until translucent.
+Add garlic, corn, green chiles, sauté for an additional two minutes.

 - In a separate bowl, mix taco seasoning, adobo and salsa, stir to combine.
 Add rice, black beans, ½ cup cheese and salsa mixture and salt and pepper to pan.
 Mix well.
 Remove from heat.